 The Underground Gardens is what it sounds like: A weaving labyrinth of caverns, rooms and passages all dug underground and filled with fruit trees, vines and plants in spaces that open to the sky.
 This oddity was built – or shall we say, dug – by Sicilian immigrant Baldassare Forestiere for about 40 years starting in 1906.

 Since his death in 1946 (without a wife or children), the gardens have been through some tumultuous times.
 In recent years, however, his grandnieces have run the underground maze as the popular tourist site it is today.
 And it does attract many many people during its open season between about March and October or November (depending on the weather).
 Hourly tours typically sell out.
-HI Travel Tales toured the gardens in May 2017 for a closer look at the site and its levels of tunnels that go from 10 feet to 23 feet under the earth.
+We toured the gardens in May 2017 for a closer look at the site and its levels of tunnels that go from 10 feet to 23 feet under the earth.